- 1Allow or enable to escape from confinement; set free: the government announced that the prisoners would be releasedMore example sentences

 - As far as I know, the studio is not releasing the film into theaters domestically.

-- 4 Law Remit or discharge (a debt).More example sentences
+- 4 Law Remit or discharge (a debt): the amounts which later become due are consequent on the debt that is being releasedMore example sentences

 - Mr. Libenstein further argues that if he is found personally liable, the liability was released by his discharge from bankruptcy.